XavierBerger/RPi-Monitor/PACKAGING.md

 * /usr/share/rpimonitor
 * /usr/share/rpimonitor/web : *Directory containing html (and json - cf note)*
 * /usr/share/rpimonitor/web/js: *Directory containing javascripts*
-* /usr/share/rpimonitor/web/css: *Directory containing style *
+* /usr/share/rpimonitor/web/css: *Directory containing style*
 * /usr/share/rpimonitor/web/img: *Directory containing images*

-**Note:**

-When **RPi-Monitor** is configured to not use the internal server, the json are writted down into the disk into the web root directory /usr/share/rpimonitor/web

 ###Data

 * /usr/share/rpimonitor/web/stat : *Directory containing \*.rrd*
 * /usr/share/rpimonitor/updatestatus.txt: * Current status of packages*

+**Note:**

+When **RPi-Monitor** is configured to not use the internal server, the json are writted down into the disk into the web root directory /usr/share/rpimonitor/web

 **Discussion**:
-It has been suggested to move the data to /var/lib/rpimonitor/
+In issue #36, it has been suggested to move the data to /var/lib/rpimonitor/ and keep /usr/share/rpimonitor directory in read only.

 ###Additional scripts
 I plan to add usefull user scripts directly inside the package.